JeschkeLab/DeerLab/docsrc/source/index.rst

-﻿DeerLab development-version documentation
+﻿DeerLab-development Documentation
 =====================================================

+Welcome to the documentation for DeerLab.

-.. important:: DeerLab is currently in its pre-release stage.
+.. note:: DeerLab is currently in its pre-release stage.
 Major changes (change of function names and calling syntax) are possible until the first stable version is released.

 DeerLab is a MATLAB toolbox for the analysis of data from dipolar EPR (electron paramagnetic resonance) spectroscopy.
 This includes techniques such as DEER (double electron-electron resonance), RIDME (relaxation-induced dipolar modulation enhancement), and others.